 What is Bright Lights?

-Bright Lights, Inc. is a nonprofit organization unique to Lincoln, NE that has offered summer learning adventures to elementary and middle school students for over 25 years.
-Based on the motto, "Hands on, Minds on!", the program is for students interested in summer learning adventures.
+Bright Lights, Inc. is a non-profit organization that has offered summer learning adventures to elementary and middle school students in the Lincoln, NE community for over 25 years.

 Where is the program held?

 The main program site is at Randolph Elementary School, 1024 S. 37th St. The remaining classes are held at community classroom sites.
 See Locations.

 For 2014, the program weeks will be June 2-6, June 16-20, and July 7-11 in half-day classes from 9 am - noon or 1 - 4 pm, or day camps from 9 am - 4 pm.
 See Program Weeks.

 When and how do I get a copy of the class schedule?